-Nowadays, it is important that businesses have an online presence in order to succeed.
+Nowadays, businesses must have an online presence to succeed.
 However, with a lot of web host providers available in the market, it can be overwhelming to choose which one suits your business.

 That said, we have listed down ten key features you need to consider when choosing a web host: